 Micro/nanofibers have gained a lot of attention lately due to their extensive applications in tissue engineering and regenerative medicine.
-The advent of microfluidic technology also revolutionized the techniques for generating microfibers allowing precise control over the morphology, material, size, and structural anisotropy as well as the biological application of these microfibers.
-A wide variety of techniques for manufacturing a broad range of microfibers with various materials and morphologies have been developed to date.
+The advent of Microfluidics also revolutionized the techniques for generating microfibers allowing precise control over the morphology, material, size, and structural anisotropy as well as the biological application of these microfibers.
+A wide variety of microfluidics techniques for manufacturing a broad range of microfibers with various materials and morphologies have been developed to date.

 Microfibers can either be used in the plain form for coating the substrates or scaffolding cell cultures or be filled with cells, medicine, and nanoparticles.
 Micro/nanofibers are excellent candidates for cell cultures scaffolds.
 They mimic the natural condition of the tissues in the body where fibrils are intertwined in a matrix.
 The latter type where nanoparticles are embedded in the microfiber is useful for the time-controlled release of nanomedicine.